zihangs/GRACE/planner/README.md

 Once the process is completed, check this directory, there will be a sub-directory `gene_data/`.
 All the domains, problems, tests and generated plans will be there.
 Then this directory will be used for our next steps for mining process models.

+Planner (symbolic top-k planner)

+The planner takes the modified environments or the original environments (in PDDL) as input, and it can generate a set of plans for a given goal candidate in a given environment.

+To run the python script `planner.py`, a few parameter need to be specified:

+Input: the environment, in this case the environment is a planning problem in PDDL format (includes domain.pddl & problem.pddl).

+Options:

+\1) `-Topk`: generate cost optimal plans

+\2) `-Diverse`: generate plans that deviate from each other.

+Number of plans: the number of plans you want to generate from achieving that given goal.

+Time limit: instruct the planner to stop if it can't found the required number of plans in the given amount of time, and return the all the found plans to that point.

+Examples of commands:

+\```sh

+\# python planner.py <input> <option> <number_of_plans> <time_limit>

+\```